dark0gf/redux-slicer/README.md

 # redux-slicer
 Tiny and simple library to control redux state without constants, action, action creators, switch statements, weird selectors.
 Strongly typed: inside reducer function you will get exact type for your part state.
-Can be used with other actions.
+Can be used with existing application with other actions.

 ###  Connect to redux
 1. Install  library to you project.